Lokgic/diss-repo/src/keynes-chapter.md

 > For in deciding on a course of action, it seems plausible to suppose that we ought to take account of the weight as well as the probability of different expectations.
 But...
 I do not feel sure that the theory of ‘evidential weight’ has much practical significance.

 His diffidence is further amplified by a "a very confusing problem": Bernoulli, he points out, suggests that inductive inference requires the utilization of all evidence available to us.
-Keynes reasons that this implies that it's rational to get more evidence, but then it raises another critical problem about whether or not one could ever be rational in refusing new evidence [@keynes, p.84-85] If the answer for the former question is positive, and the latter question negative, then we have to conclude that rationality dictates us that we should never stop looking for more evidence.
+Keynes reasons that this implies that it's always rational to get more evidence, but then it raises another critical question about whether or not one could ever be rational in refusing new evidence. [@keynes, p.84-85] If the answer for the former question is positive, and the latter question negative, then we have to conclude that rationality dictates us that we should never stop looking for more evidence.

-Keynes does not make the jump from "using all evidence" to "get all evidence" clear.
-However, this problem is essentially repeated many years later in an exchange between Carnap and Ayer.
+Keynes does not make the jump from "using all the evidence" to "get all the evidence" clear.
+Nevertheless, this problem is revisited many years later in an exchange between Ayer and Carnap.
 In his *Logical Foundation of Probability*, Carnap restates Bernoulli's claim as "the requirement of total evidence".

 > _Requirement of total evidence_: in the application of inductive logic to a given knowledge situation, the total evidence available must be taken as basis for determining the degree of confirmation.[@carnapprob, p.211]

-Aver, in response to Carnap, raises the same question Keynes raises: should "total evidence" include relevant evidence that I do not yet have in possession?[@ayerpae, p.56] The answer must be "yes", Ayer argues.
+Aver, in response to Carnap, raises the Keynesian question: should "total evidence" include relevant evidence that I do not yet have in possession?[@ayerpae, p.56] The answer must be "yes", Ayer argues.
 If finding the truth value of some proposition $P$ could potentially sway the balance of my evidence, then I should definitely acquire it.
 Thus the principle of total evidence seems to suggest that I am also rationally compelled to consider some evidence I do not yet have.

-But Ayer, as does Keynes, points out that this cannot be the whole picture: taken as a rule of rationality, this means we should never stop acquiring unless we are certain that we have acquired all available evidence.
+But Ayer points out that this cannot be the whole picture: taken as a rule of rationality, this means we should never stop acquiring unless we are certain that we have acquired all available evidence.
 This, however, assumes that we know what evidence is available, but it could often be unrealistic to expect to know how much evidence we *do not* currently have.

+There is also a deeper problem.
+The logical interpretation of probability, held by both Carnap and Keynes, takes probability as a logical relation between propositions, so within this picture, inductive rationality is a matter of having the right degrees of between premises and conclusion.
+However, this says nothing about sufficiency of the set of premises I have available as my evidence.
+In other words, the requirement of the probability axioms does not imply the requirement of total evidence.
+This problem does not just affect the logical interpretation, but the subjective interpretation as well.
+As Leonard Savage points out:

+> According to the personalistic view, the role of the mathematical theory of probability is to enable the person using it to detect inconsistencies in his own real or envisaged behavior.
+It is also understood that, having detected an inconsistency, he will remove it.
+An inconsistency is typically removable in many different ways, among which the theory gives no guidance for choosing.[@savage, p.57]

 Keynes provides a critical clue for a solution to this problem by introducing the dimension of utility to the notion of weight: he suggests that sometimes getting more evidence is clear the action that will "probably produce the greatest amount of good," especially when our evidence is slight and we know more is available. [@keynes, 84-5] Thus, for a given hypothesis of interest $H$, the same evidence $E$ generates different amount of "good" relative to the amount of information we already have for $H$.
 If an agent has almost no information about $H$, gathering more information would generate the most utility, but for the same evidence, the demand might to low, because the agent might already have enough information about $H$, so getting more evidence would yield very little to no utility.
 What seems to be the lesson here is that the weight of evidence should be a measure of the *sufficiency* of the evidence, by informing us if the evidence we have at hand is *enough*.

-Note, however, this question can take two forms: the first is a question about finding a threshold of sufficiency: we increase the weight of our evidence until it reaches this threshold, and the second is to *define* sufficiency *in terms* of weight: our body of evidence is sufficient, when relevant evidence no longer increases its weight.
+Note, however, that this question can take two forms: the first is a question about finding a threshold of sufficiency: we increase the weight of our evidence until it reaches this threshold, and the second is to *define* sufficiency *in terms* of weight: our body of evidence is sufficient, when relevant evidence no longer increases its weight.
 The conceptual connection between the sufficiency and weight is tighter in the second form than the first, and this is the route Ramsey takes in his attempt to answer Keynes' question.

 ## Ramsey on the Value of Evidence

-Keynes' implicit suggestion that weight can be a measure of the worth of evidence is picked up by Ramsey, perhaps the most famous critic of Keynes' theory of probability.
+Keynes' implicit suggestion that weight can be a measure of the worth of evidence is picked up by Ramsey, perhaps one of the most famous critics of Keynes' theory of probability.
 Interestingly, however, he has proven essentially the opposite conclusion reached by Ayer and Keynes: Ramsey shows that we should always look more more evidence, because we can never be worse off from doing it.
 How can this be?

-Ramsey's argument is roughly that, _if_ we assume an agent to be a perfect Bayesian and that new information does not cost anything, then she will never be no worse off getting new evidence.[@ramseyvalue, also see @goodtotalevidence] A perfect Bayesian agent is someone who studiously updates her opinions based on Bayes' rule and then act by choosing the action that maximize her expected utility.
+Ramsey's argument is roughly that, _if_ we assume an agent to be a perfect Bayesian and that new information does not cost anything, then she will never be no worse off getting new evidence.[@ramseyvalue, also see @goodtotalevidence and @savage, sec 6.2] In fact, she is guaranteed to be *better* off as long as the new evidence will tell her something new.
+A perfect Bayesian agent is someone who studiously updates her opinions based on Bayes' rule and then act by choosing the action that maximize her expected utility.
 As Skyrms points out, this also implies that the agent knows that she will always *stays* being perfectly Bayesian in the future.

 The basic idea of the proof is that the ideal Bayesian will always get better expected utility from more evidence, until there is no more evidence, but even in that case the agent will not be worse off.
 An intuitive example is perhaps more helpful than reproducing the proof.^[This example is adapted from @leviweight] Suppose we have three hypotheses about the content of an urn in front of us: